Deadliest year for Rohingya at sea in years as 180 presumed drowned | Law-Order

 The number of Rohingya leaving Bangladesh in boats this year has jumped more than five fold from a year earlier, rights groups estimate.
 It is not clear if the lifting of COVID restrictions in Southeast Asia, a favoured destination, has led to the rush of people.
 In Buddhist-majority Myanmar, most Rohingya are denied citizenship and are seen as illegal immigrants from South Asia.

-The United Nations High Commissioner for Refugees (UNHCR) said over the weekend that it feared that a boat that set sail at the end of November was missing, with all 180 on board presumed dead.
+The United Nations High Commissioner for Refugees (UNHCR) said it feared that a boat that set sail at the end of November was missing, with all 180 on board presumed dead.
 The UNHCR said the vessel, which was not seaworthy, may have started to crack in early December before losing contact.
-It added it was not clear where the boat started, but three Rohingya men, including one who fears he has lost four family members, said it set off from Bangladesh.
+It added it was not clear where the boat started, but three Rohingya men, including one whose family were onboard, said it set off from Bangladesh.

+A local fisherman told Reuters he and his crew had rescued people hanging onto a floating water tank.
+UNHCR's Baloch said 2022 was one of the worst years for dead and missing after 2013 and 2014, when 900 and 700 Rohingya died or went missing in the Andaman Sea and the Bay of Bengal after inter-communal violence forced them to flee.

-The number of boat departures from the Bay of Bengal rose sharply between 2012 and 2014 following inter-communal violence in Myanmar's Rakhine state where many Rohingya lived.
-Sayedur Rahman, 38, who fled to Malaysia in 2012 from Myanmar, said his wife, two sons aged 17 and 13, and a daughter aged 12 were among the missing on the vessel.
+"LEFT TO DIE" Sayedur Rahman, 38, who fled to Malaysia in 2012 from Myanmar, said his wife and three teenaged children were among the missing on the vessel.

+"In 2017, my family came to Bangladesh to save their lives," Rahman said.
+"But they are now all gone ...
+I'm totally devastated...
+We Rohingya are left to die ... on the land, at sea.
+Everywhere."
+Bangladesh has in the past arrested people smugglers.
+The densely populated country has also asked the international community to help it ease the load of hosting so many refugees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)